• HOME

 - 2022 Aug RTRE - Right to Renewable Energy

-- 2025 ?
-Electricity Supply Act Draft
+- 2025 Feb Electricity Supply Act Draft

 • Black Start - The ability of a wind farm or wind turbine to start generating power without being commanded to by the Grid.
 This is required for energy security and disaster resilience as wind energy so enabled can be started after a blackout to help re-power the Grid.

-• BOP Balance Of Plant - Excluding the wind turbines, this includes all the other functioning components of a wind farm.
+• BOP - Balance Of Plant - Excluding the wind turbines, this includes all the other functioning components of a wind farm.
 Includes electrics, monitoring devices and systems, cables, energy storage, grid connection components etc.

 • Braking System - If the wind turbine rotates too fast, mechanical damage or fire can occur.
-A braking system slows a wind turbine’s rotation down to allow safe energy generation.
+A braking system slows awind turbine’s rotation down to allow safe energy generation.
 It functions via electrical and/or mechanical means.

 C